mknejp/dotvariant/README.md

 ```

 ### Nullability
-The generated code fully supports nullability annotations.
+The generator fully supports nullability annotations.
 The generated source code honors the nullability context of where the class is defined and its generated interface will match the nullability annotations of the `VariantOf` parameters.
 ```csharp
 #nullable enable